-2.6.2 Maintenance Labor
+2.6.2 Labor Costs

+Labor costs included in cost-based offers are limited to start-up costs for additional staffing requirements and do not include straight-time labor costs.
 Only staff overtime or contractor labor incurred for costs referenced in Section 2.6.1 of Manual 15 can be included in maintenance adder.
-Staff overtime or contractor labor to augment existing operations staff to start or run the unit cannot be included in the unit's cost-based offer.
+Staff overtime or contractor labor to augment existing operations staff to run the unit cannot be included in the unit's cost-based offer.

-2.6.13 Escalation Index
+2.6.3 Escalation Index

-Escalation Index is the annual escalation index derived from the July 1 Handy - Whitman Index Table E-1, line 6, "construction cost electrical plant".
+Escalation Index is the annual escalation index derived from the Handy - Whitman Index Table published at the PJM website link below: